rainbow-me/rainbowkit/packages/use-ens/README.md

 # use-ens

-A React hook to fetch ENS data.
+A React hook to fetch ENS records from a domain.

 ## Install